JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/IUA_Conference_in_Helsinki.md

 ### Early Development of the Urantia Papers

-In the early twentieth century Dr. William S. Sadler, a prominent physician and psychiatrist practicing in Chicago, became the acknowledged head of the group known as the Contact Commission, who received the messages and instructions from the revelators which resulted in _The Urantia Book._ The Revelatory Commission functioned through a human contact personality whose identity will remain forever in obscurity. _“Mortal man is so prone to venerate, even to deify, his extraordinary compatriots and superhuman superiors.”_ [[UB 114:3.1](/en/The_Urantia_Book/114#p3_1)]
+In the early twentieth century Dr. William S. Sadler, a prominent physician and psychiatrist practicing in Chicago, became the acknowledged head of the group known as the Contact Commission, who received the messages and instructions from the revelators which resulted in _The Urantia Book._ The Revelatory Commission functioned through a human contact personality whose identity will remain forever in obscurity. _“Mortal man is so prone to venerate, even to deify, his extraordinary compatriots and superhuman superiors.”_ <a id="a103_525"></a>[[UB 114:3.1](/en/The_Urantia_Book/114#p3_1)]

 The Contact Commission were the only humans privy to the methods used to produce the Papers in the English language.
 They were sworn not to disclose details about the transactions. _The Urantia Book_; because of its revelatory nature, was to stand on its own merit, nature and content.